-- To review the fundamental concepts relating to Number systems, codes and Boolean algebra function of logic gates and to explain the working and the characteristics of Logic families and Logic packages. - To bring out the implementation of Boolean function using logic gates, simplification of Boolean Expression using K-map and implementation of various combinational circuits. - To illustrate the function of various types of flip-flops and counters with the help of circuit diagram, truth table, state equation and timing diagram. - To study about operation of A/D and D/A converters. - To study the classification of semiconductor memories and programmable logic devices.
+- To review the fundamental concepts relating to Number systems, codes and Boolean algebra function of logic gates. - To bring out the implementation of Boolean function using logic gates, simplification of Boolean Expression using K-map and implementation of various combinational circuits. - To illustrate the function of various types of flip-flops and counters with the help of circuit diagram, truth table, state equation and timing diagram. - To design the different types of counters - To explain the working and the characteristics of Logic families. - To study about operation of A/D and D/A converters. - To study the classification of semiconductor memories and programmable logic devices.